Achill-henge

-Achill-henge is a concrete structure on Achill Island off the northwest coast of County Mayo, Ireland.
-The term henge is used colloquially only and does not indicate genuine structural or cultural similarity to prehistoric monuments found in Ireland.
+Achill-henge is a 2011 concrete structure on Achill Island off the northwest coast of County Mayo, Ireland.
+The term henge is used colloquially only and does not indicate any structural or cultural similarity to prehistoric monuments found in Ireland.

 Structure

 Achill-henge is over 4 m high and 100 m in circumference.
-It consists of a circle of 30 concrete columns topped by a ring of stone.
+It consists of a circle of 30 concrete columns topped by a ring of concrete.
 No care was taken to replicate or reference genuine stone circles in the region or the country.
 The term Achill-henge can be interpreted as a reference to the cultural inaccuracy of the structure in local context as typically henges are simply referred to as stone circles in Ireland.

 History

-Achill-henge was constructed over a weekend in November 2011 by Joe McNamara, a property developer and convicted criminal.
+Achill-henge was constructed over a weekend in November 2011 by Joe McNamara, a property developer.
 A team of workers hauled the large concrete slabs up the hill and sank them in the bog.

 Mayo County Council requested a court order to force McNamara to remove the edifice as it had been built without planning permission.
 McNamara claimed that the structure was exempt from planning rules as an "ornamental garden".

 Theresa McDonald, Director of the Achill Archaeological Field School, also raised objections on the grounds that the structure may be less than 500 m from a Bronze-Age archaeological site.

-The High Court required McNamara to cease further work on the site, and, as he was found to be in breach of this, he was jailed for three days for contempt of court.
-The Court referred the planning decision to An Bord Pleanala, which in July 2012 upheld the Council's decision.
+The High Court required McNamara to cease further work on the site, and as he was found to be in breach of this, upheld the Council's decision.

 Some local people have expressed admiration for the work as a feat of engineering, and a newspaper poll found a majority of locals in support of keeping the structure.

 On 8 January 2012, it was featured as part of the Prime Time programme on RTÉ 1 in Ireland.

-Achill Henge is still standing as of February 2023.
+Achill-henge is still standing as of December 2024.